shashank1800/RecyclerGenericAdapter/README.md

 	implementation 'com.github.shashank1800:RecyclerGenericAdapter:1.0.3'
 }
  ```
-### This is how you can avoid writing an adapter for your recycler view every time
+### This is how you can avoid writing an adapter for your recycler view.
 To use RecyclerGenericAdapter, instantiate as shown below

 ```kotlin